Cray-HPE/docs-csm/install/bootstrap_livecd_usb.md

    linux# cd /mnt/pitdata/prep
    ```

+   After gathering the files into this working directory, generate your configs:

-1. Generate the system configuration reusing a parameter file (see [avoiding parameters](../background/cray_site_init_files.md#save-file--avoiding-parameters)) **or skip this step**.
+1. If doing a reinstall and have the `system_config.yaml` parameter file avail available, then generate the system configuration reusing this parameter file (see [avoiding parameters](../background/cray_site_init_files.md#save-file--avoiding-parameters)).

-   If not doing a reinstall of Shasta software, then the system_config.yaml file will not be available, so skip the rest of this step.
+   If not doing a reinstall of Shasta software, then the `system_config.yaml` file will not be available, so skip the rest of this step.

    The needed files should be in the current directory.